-Hey!
-Are you know the How to Check Fever Without a Thermometer.
-When using touch to diagnose fever in somebody else, touch your own skin first, then touch the opposite person to match the 2 temperatures.
+Learn How to Check a Fever Without a Thermometer?
+When using touch to diagnose fever in somebody else, touch your skin first, then touch the opposite person to match the 2 temperatures.
 If the opposite person may be a lot hotter than you, they’ll have a fever.

 Whether you’re dealing with a sudden wave of chills and aches and pains, or you just feel a little hotter than usual, the desire to know if you have a fever ASAP is understandable.